PRASADD65/tech_eazy_PRASADD65_aws_internship/README.md

   repo.
 - GitHub Token Handling.
 For private repo access, read a deploy key from GitHub Actions Secrets.
 Ensure the key will be passed securely to EC2 or Terraform during provisioning if needed.
 - Post-Deployment Health Check.
 Automatically check that the application is reachable.
 Poll the frontend on port 80 of EC2's public IP.
 - Cloud watch to Stream application logs from EC2 to CloudWatch Logs.
-You will see two logs ID, ec2-syslog for all the logs of ec2, spring-app-logs for spring application's log.
+You will see two logs ID, ec2-syslog for all the logs of ec2, spring-app-logs for spring application's log with stage name specific.
 - CloudWatch Alarm on error patterns or instance health.
 - SNS topic to send email notifications when the app will have ERROR / "Exception.
 - Subscribe the SNS subscription to receive the email notifications.